freiheit-com/kuberpult/docs/database.md

 Our recommendation is to enable the database mode in 2 steps:

+### Step 1: writeEslTableOnly=true

-1) Enable the Database with `db.dbOption: "postgreSQL"` and `db.writeEslTableOnly: true`.
+Enable the Database with `db.dbOption: "postgreSQL"` and `db.writeEslTableOnly: true`.
 This means that kuberpult will connect to the DB, but only write one table.
 Kuberpult will not read from the database in this state, so the manifest-repository is still considered the source of truth.
 You can use this option as a proof of concept that the database connection works.

 This is also a good time to create alerts and backups for the database itself.
 If you are using datadog (`datadogTracing.enabled: true`), then it can also be helpful to inspect some traces/spans, to see how long operations take with the database.
 Kuberpult generates spans for each database query.
 These should generally take only a few milliseconds (10-20), otherwise the database needs more resources.

+Apart from the general Database monitors that every database should have, we also recommend setting up alerts for these kuberpult specific metrics.

+Note that these metrics only work if the database is fully rolled out, so only after "Step 2: writeEslTableOnly=false".

+#### Monitoring Push Failures

+Metric `Kuberpult.manifest_export_push_failures`.
+This metric measures each failure in the manifest-repo-export-service to push to the git repository.
+It measures 0 if there are currently no failures, and 1 if there are.

+This metric is only written, if there is something for kuberpult to push.

+#### Monitoring Processing Delay

+Metric: `Kuberpult.process_delay_seconds`.
+This metric measures the time in seconds between "now" and the creation time of the currently processed event in the manifest-repo-export-service.
+This is essentially the time difference between writing to the database, and writing to the git repo.

+If there are lots of events to process (or "big" events like release trains), this may be significant.

+Consider alerting when this value is >= 10 minutes.

+### Step 2: writeEslTableOnly=false
-2) Enable the Database with `db.dbOption: "postgreSQL"` and  `db.writeEslTableOnly: false`.
+Enable the Database with `db.dbOption: "postgreSQL"` and  `db.writeEslTableOnly: false`.
 Kuberpult will now read and write from the database, so the database is the (only) source of truth.
 The manifest repository is now only an "export", which is handled by the new `manifest-repo-export-service`.